-- PLO1 Integrate and articulate in depth knowledge in property management related area. - PLO2 Demonstrate intellectuality in the application of knowledge in property management. - PLO3 Apply comprehensive methods, procedures, and technical expertise in property management. - PLO4 Work together efficiently with diverse real estate community locally and internationally. - PLO5 Communicate effectively both in written and spoken form with real estate professional, other professionals and community. - PLO6 Utilize broad range of basic and advance technological application in real estate. - PLO7 Adopt numerical and graphic data for coherent and creative solution in real estate. - PLO8 Function individually or in teams, effectively, with a capability and responsibility to demonstrate an accountable leadership in real estate industry. - PLO9 Self-motivated and life-long learning appreciation in real estate profession. - PLO10 Enrich entrepreneurship skills competency for real estate career development - PLO11 Understand and commit professionally, ethically and with humane responsibility, in line with the BOVEA standards.
+- PLO1 Integrate and articulate in depth knowledge in property management related areas. - PLO2 Demonstrate intellectuality in the application of knowledge in property management. - PLO3 Apply comprehensive methods, procedures, and technical expertise in property management. - PLO4 Work together efficiently with a diverse real estate community locally and internationally. - PLO5 Communicate effectively both in written and spoken form with real estate professionals, other professionals and community. - PLO6 Utilize a broad range of basic and advanced technological applications in real estate. - PLO7 Adopt numerical and graphic data for coherent and creative solutions in real estate. - PLO8 Function individually or in teams, effectively, with a capability and responsibility to demonstrate an accountable leadership in the real estate industry. - PLO9 Self-motivated and life-long learning appreciation in the real estate profession. - PLO10 Enrich entrepreneurship skills competency for real estate career development - PLO11 Understand and commit professionally, ethically and with humane responsibility, in line with the BOVEA standards.